microsoft/call-center-ai/README.md

 #### 2. Create the full config file

+If the application is already deployed on Azure, you can run `make name=my-rg-name sync-local-config` to copy the configuration from remote to your local machine.

 > [!TIP]
 > To use a Service Principal to authenticate to Azure, you can also add the following in a `.env` file:
 >